natanielmendes/job-board-graphql/README.md

 `npm start`

-There's a local file with the database entity entries such as jobs available and users.
+There are local files with database entity entries such as jobs available and users.
 Graphql queries will pull data (jobs, users and companies) from these files.